ghevcoul/ghevcoul.github.io/falalala.md

 We will be providing _so many_ waffles.
 Please come with waffle toppings to share and make our delicious waffles even better.

 If you have a waffle maker, please bring it so we can make waffles faster.
+Our 20 year old one can only go so fast.

 Have you RSVPed yet?
 If not, [go here](https://docs.google.com/spreadsheets/d/1BWIjHSnlcU57CBOhr_czX3uBXRfD860gK9xsuKEVLi0/edit?usp=sharing) to do so.